RAMP-PCAR/rql-nodojo/README.md

 ### between

 Filters objects where the value of the given property is within the given range.
 The range is inclusive on the lower bound, and exclusive on the upper bound.
-Usage:between(&lt;property>,&lt;range-of-values>,...)
+**Usage:** between(&lt;property>,&lt;range-of-values>,...)

 	data = [